Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Acceptable Documentation (Documentary Proofs)

-The information above can also be found on the $250 Property Veterans Property Tax Deduction page on the New Jersery Division of Taxation website
+Visit the $250 Veterans Property Tax Deduction page on the New Jersey Division of Taxation website.

 $250 Senior Citizens and Disabled Persons Property Tax Deduction